yearico

 Interest recoveries from these loans are regular and there is no event of defaults.

-vi There are no significant credit risks with related parties of the Company.
+There are no significant credit risks with related parties of the Company.
 The Company is exposed to credit risk in the event of non-payment by customers.
 Credit risk concentration with respect to trade receivables is mitigated by the Company's large customer base.
 Adequate expected credit losses are recognized as per the assessments.
-No single third party customer contributes to more than 10% of outstanding accounts receivable [excluding outstanding from subsidiaries] as at March 31, 2024 and March 31, 2023.
+No single third party customer contributes to more than 10% of outstanding accounts receivable [excluding outstanding from subsidiaries] as at March 31, 2025 and March 31, 2024.

 a Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.
 Due to the nature of the business, the Company maintains flexibility in funding by maintaining availability under committed facilities.